ericnmt/oop-clinic-scheduler/README.md

 ```

 ### Query Functionality
-Demonstration of Data Access Layer successfully retriving filtered sets of data
+Demonstration of Data Access Layer successfully retrieving filtered sets of data
-1. **Query by patient**
+1. **Query by patient:**
 In this case, we query for all of the appointments that Patient with ID '101' has scheduled.
 ```BASH
 Choice: 4           // View Appointments by Patient